Coachella: 2003–2005

 The 2003 festival took place from April 26–27.
 Among the 82 acts booked by Goldenvoice were headliners Red Hot Chili Peppers and Beastie Boys, as well as a reunited Iggy Pop and the Stooges.
 Performances were held on two outdoor stages and in three tents.
 Ticket prices remained $75 per day, but were increased to $140 for a two-day pass.
 For the first time, on-site camping was offered; the Indio City Council approved overnight camping at the site, permitting up to four people on each of the 2,252 camping spots.
 The festival drew 60,000 people, the largest Coachella crowd to that point.
-The festival began to develop worldwide interest and receive national renown.

 Goldenvoice's Paul Tollett credits Radiohead's appearance at the 2004 festival (pictured) with elevating the festival's stature.

 In late December 2003, Van Santen died at the age of 41 from flu-related complications.
 With Tollett left, he sold half of Coachella to AEG in 2004, along with the controlling interest in the festival.
 The 2004 event featured a lineup of more than 80 acts, with Radiohead and the Cure as headliners, along with a reunion of the Pixies.
 It was Coachella's first sellout, drawing a two-day total of 110,000 people.
 For the first time, the festival attracted attendees from all 50 US states.
 The event was critically acclaimed; Hilburn called it "the premier pop music festival in the country", while Rolling Stone labeled it "America's Best Music Festival".
 Tollett said that 2004 was the turning point for Coachella, and he credited booking Radiohead with elevating the festival's stature and interest among musicians.
 However, he also described that year's event as a missed opportunity, as he passed on a chance to expand it to a third day that could have featured David Bowie as a headliner.

 The 2005 event ran from April 30 to May 1 and featured Coldplay and Nine Inch Nails as headliners, along with a reunion of Bauhaus.
 A planned reunion of Cocteau Twins was ultimately cancelled by the group.
 Approximately 50,000 people attended each day of the festival.